 Heat ½ liter of milk to a temperature of about 50 degrees C, add a cup of store-bought natural yogurt.

-Wrap the pot with a blanket to keep it warm and set aside for several hours.
+Wrap the pot with a blanket to keep it warm and set it aside for several hours.
 It is important that the room in which it’s in is warm enough.

 Of course, you can add all kinds of sweetmeats or nuts to warm milk with yogurt.
 But if we prepare yogurt without additions, we will get a base for lassi, a refreshing yogurt drink, in ayurvedic cuisine served at the end of the meal to improve digestion.

 The base for lassi is just natural yogurt or buttermilk mixed with water in a 1: 3 ratio.
 When the weather does not spoil us, the water should be warm, so as not to cool the body.
-Lassi can be prepared sweet, savory or spicy.
+Lassi can be prepared sweet, savory, or spicy.

 Initially, I took recipes for lassi from the books Ayurvedic Cooking for Self Healing by Usha Lad and Vasant Lad and Ayurvedic Beauty Care: Ageless Techniques to Invoke Natural Beauty by Melanie Sachs.
 Now I often add spices to the yogurt base following my stomach suggestions.